-Broker-Dealers
+Broker-dealers

-The Uniform Money Services Act, as well as the money transmitter laws of some states, include an express exemption for registered broker-dealers.
+The Uniform Money Services Act, as well as the money transmitter laws of some states, includes an express exemption for registered broker-dealers.
 The Proposed Rules do not.
+As a result, it is not clear whether and to what extent registered broker-dealers that engage in Virtual Currency Business Activity are exempt from licensing and other requirements of the Proposed Rules.